fluent/fluent-bit-docs/administration/networking.md

 The `net.connect_timeout` allows to configure the maximum time to wait for a connection to be established, note that this value already considers the TLS handshake process.

+The `net.connect_timeout_log_error` indicates if an error should be logged in case of connect timeout.
+If disabled, the timeout is logged as debug level message instead.

 ### TCP Source Address

 On environments with multiple network interfaces, might be desired to choose which interface to use for our data that will flow through the network.